 But even if you keep the bottom well ventilated, Allen says there’s another thing that will make your laptop run hot: dust buildup.

 If you have a laptop more than a couple of years old and you've never cleaned it out for dust buildup, there’s a chance it's running hotter and hotter, but that you won't notice it until it develops a real problem, or you get burned like Hudson.

 "The dust actually blocks the fan vents, and then builds up on the fan, and keeps the fan from sending the heat out, so it just builds up in the system," Allen explained.

 Allen suggests spraying the vents with a can of compressed air at least once a year to keep the air passages clear.
 He says you don't even need to open up the laptop, though if you take it to a shop, they will open it and blow out the fan as well as the vents.

-We contacted Gateway, where the company told us it would give her a new laptop "in a goodwill gesture," even though it claims there was nothing wrong with it, other than dust buildup.
+We contacted Gateway, where the company told us they would give her a new laptop "in a goodwill gesture," even though they say there was nothing wrong with the laptop other than dust clogging.

 But Allen has one piece of advice.
-"Don't use it when it is laying on a pillow or a bed, or just on a couch," he said.
+"Don't use it when it is lying on a pillow or a bed, or just on a couch," he said.

 They help keep it cool, and in addition make it easier to work due to improved ergonomics.
 That way you're safe and you don’t waste your money.